Asphodelus albus Mill.

 How to Grow and Care

 Grow Asphodels in moderately fertile, well-drained soil in full sun.
-Does not tolerate heavy, poorly-drained soil.
+It does not tolerate heavy, poorly-drained soil.
 Irrigate occasionally to very little in coastal gardens.
 Considered hardy to USDA zone 6.
 It tolerates temperature down to 14ºF (-10ºC).
 Great as a border or accent plant.

 Native to middle Europe and the shores of the Mediterranean.